 After attending the required orientation session in the fall regarding the Program's policies and specific project assignments, students work from October through March to interview Mayo Clinic staff members and research their topic area, before preparing a final paper and presenting the results of their research efforts to professionals at Mayo Clinic and other program participants.
-Mayo Innovation Scholars Presentations days for 2015-2016 will be in March, specific dates are March 10-11th.
+Mayo Innovation Scholars Presentations days for 2016-2017 will be March 9-10th.
 Through the financial support of CSB/SJU, the Medtronic Foundation and the Minnesota Private College Council, student participants receive $1,000 for their concerted efforts following the presentation in March.

 Eligibility: The Mayo Innovation Scholars Program is open to current CSB and SJU Juniors and Seniors only; in particular, those who meet a GPA requirement of 3.2 or above.

-Application Process: Submit the items outlined below to Lisa Lindgren/ [email protected] (Majors in GBUS, ECON, COMM, and ACFN) or Jen Schaefer/ [email protected] (students majoring in BIOL, BIO/CHEM, NURS, Integrative Health Sciences, Pre-professional programs in the Natural Sciences, Physics, MATH, and CSCI).
+Application Process: Submit the items outlined below to Lisa Lindgren/ [email protected] (Majors in GBUS, ECON, COMM, and ACFN) or Jen Schaefer/ [email protected] (students majoring in BIOL, CHEM, BIO/CHEM, NURS, Integrative Health Sciences, Pre-professional programs in the Health Sciences, and Physics).
 Application materials should be submitted as one PDF attachment in the following order:

-Please note the application deadline is Wednesday, September 30, 2015.
+Please note: the application deadline is Thursday, September 29, 2016

 For general questions about the program, students may also contact Laura Hammond, Assistant Director of Experiential Learning & Community Engagement, via email ([email protected]) or phone (320-363-5300).